The Market Place

-The Market Place is a 1899 novel by American author Harold Frederic.
+The Market Place is an 1899 novel by American author Harold Frederic.
 It was published posthumously in 1899, following his death the previous year.

 The book's publication and success as a bestseller led to a conflict over Frederic's estate between his wife Grace Frederic and mistress Kate Lyon.
 This resulted in a scandal involving much of London's Victorian society.
 The resulting furor led to the jailing of Lyon on charges of manslaughter at the behest of his wife.
 Another notable American figure of the time, Cora Crane, the companion of author Stephen Crane, sheltered his three children with Lyon while she was jailed pending trial.
 She was acquitted.

 The novel was among the best selling books in the United States in 1899.